IbrahimaDiallo32/Calculator/README.md

 # CalculatorSWE3643

 # KSU SWE 3643 Software Testing and Quality Assurance Semester Project: Web-Based Calculator
+This project is a web-based calculator app programmed in C# and Blazor.
+The application utilizes Nunit for Unit Testing and Playwrights for End-to-End Testing to ensure quality assurance.

 ## Table of Contents
 1. [Architecture](#Architecture)